reedsy/challenges/node-fullstack.md

 #### What we'll be looking at

 * solid implementation using AngularJS 1.x
-* adherence to Angular 1.x best practices and code style guides
+* adherence to AngularJS 1.x best practices and code style guides
 * functionality (UI shouldn't break and clearly visualise functional limits)
 * code clarity, modularisation and organisation